State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Hunnihan v.
 Mattatuck Mfg.
 Co., 16 Conn.
 Workers’ Comp.
 Rev. Op.
 72, 2297 CRB-5-95-2 (October 30, 1996), rev’d, 243 Conn 438 (1997).

 Claimant’s repetitive trauma extended over 17 years, during which time four separate insurers were on risk.
 Pursuant to § 31-299b, last insurer paid benefits and then sought reimbursement from other insurers.
 One insurer had become insolvent, so last insurer sought payment from Connecticut Insurance Guaranty Association under § 38a-836.
 The commissioner ordered CIGA to pay insolvent insurer’s share of benefits to last insurer; he also ruled that Workers’ Compensation Commission had no jurisdiction to consider CIGA’s constitutional defenses to liability.
 The CRB affirmed the trial commissioner, and held that the Workers’ Compensation Commission has jurisdiction to apply CIGA statute; core issue is a workers’ compensation question, and CIGA Act interpretation is incidental to its resolution.
 Legislative concern that most recent employer not unfairly be subjected to ultimate liability because of § 31-299b and the language of that statute show that liability is placed on last employer for administrative convenience, but true joint liability is not created.
 Commissioner is required to order reimbursement if he finds prior employers/insurers liable for any part of disability.
 Insurer can be a claimant under language of CIGA Act, and purposes of that act and Chapter 568 would not be furthered by preventing such a claim.
 Reversed by Supreme Court, which held that CIGA was established for the benefit of consumers, and claims for reimbursement of insurers are excluded from coverage.
-NOTE: The court agreed that a trial commissioner does have subject matter jurisdiction to adjudicate a claim for reimbursement under the CIGA statute.
+NOTE: The Court agreed that a trial commissioner does have subject matter jurisdiction to adjudicate a claim for reimbursement under the CIGA statute.
+See also, Hunnihan, § 31-355(e).

 Works v.
 John Olender Corp., 15 Conn.
 Workers’ Comp.
 Rev. Op.
 386, 2260 CRB-2-95-1 (August 6, 1996).